Higher-order Functions

 }

-Second, you register these functions with the event system as callbacks.
+Second, we register these functions with the event system as callbacks.
 Only when a click event happens should the functions be called.
 This is done in the browser by passing the functions to document.addEventListener

 button5.addEventListener('click', donate5());

-In many languages, actual parameters are evaluated before their function call.
-They are eagerly evaluated.
-You don't want eager evaluation when passing callback functions.
-To prevent the call in JavaScript, you leave off the parentheses:
+is getting called before the donate button even gets clicked.
+We don't want eager evaluation when passing callback functions.
+To prevent the call in JavaScript, we leave off the parentheses:

 button5.addEventListener('click', donate5);